GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

      `fs.gs.outputstream.upload.chunk.size`
 * `fs.gs.storage.client.cache.enable` (default: `false`) enables gRPC storage client caching so FileSystem objects with similar configs can share the client.

 ### Bidi configurations

 * `fs.gs.bidi.enable` (default: `false`) is effective only if grpc is enabled.
-* `fs.gs.bidi.finalize.on.close` (default: `false`)
-     This property is valid for writing to appendable objects with the bidi channel.
-     If set to false, the object will not be finalized when the channel is closed.

-### Bidi configurations

-* `fs.gs.bidi.enable` (default: `false`) is effective only if grpc is enabled.